 Visiting the Monastery of Proussos is one of the best things to do in Karpenisi.
 It’s a bit of a trek (45-minute drive by car), but it will certainly be a highlight of your trip to Evritania.

 The Monastery of Proussos dates back to 829AD and is one of the most important monasteries in central Greece.
-Once upon a time, dozens of ancient monasteries occupied the mountains of Evritania but today, the old monastery at Proussos is one of the only few that remain.
+Once upon a time, dozens of ancient monasteries occupied the mountains of Evritania.

 Enjoy Coffee with a View in Proussos Village

-Just a few kilometers away from Proussos Monastery is the namesake village of Proussos.
-Perched on the edge of the cliff face, the village is inhabited by just 15 elderly residents.
+The village of Proussos awaits just a few kilometers away from its namesake monastery.
+Proussos village is perched on the edge of a cliff and inhabited by just 15 elderly residents.
 There is little to see here, but it’s worth a brief stop.

-At the centre of the village sits a beautiful plane tree.
+A beautiful plane tree sits at the centre of the village.
 The coffee shop besides this offers wonderful views across the valley and out to the Monastery at Prossous.

 If you are feeling hungry while passing through Prossous, stop by Mr. Stremmenos’ beloved butcher shop.
 Upon request, he will prepare you a charcuterie board comprised of various local cheeses and cold cuts.